EnterpriseDB/tpa/docs/src/platform-aws.md

 ### S3 bucket (optional)

 TPA requires access to an S3 bucket to provision an AWS cluster.
-This bucket is used to temporarily store files such as SSH host keys, but may also be used for other cluster data (such as backups).
+This bucket is used to temporarily store files such as SSH host keys but can also be used for other cluster data, such as backups.

-By default, TPA will use an S3 bucket named `edb-tpa-<aws-account-user-id>` for any clusters you provision.
-(If the bucket does not exist, you will be asked to confirm that you want TPA  to create it for you.)
+By default, TPA uses an S3 bucket named `edb-tpa-<aws-account-user-id>` for any clusters you provision.
+(If the bucket doesn't exist, you're prompted to confirm that you want TPA to create it for you.)

-To use an existing S3 bucket instead, set
+To use an existing S3 bucket instead, set:

     cluster_bucket: name-of-bucket

 (You can also set `cluster_bucket: auto` to accept the default bucket name without the confirmation prompt.)

-TPA will never remove any S3 buckets when you deprovision the cluster.
+TPA never removes any S3 buckets when you deprovision the cluster.
 To remove the bucket yourself, run:

     aws s3 rb s3://<bucket> --force

-The IAM user you are using to provision the instances must have read and write access to this bucket.
-During provisioning, tpaexec will provide instances with read-only access to the cluster_bucket through the instance profile.
+The IAM user you're using to provision the instances must have read and write access to this bucket.
+During provisioning, tpaexec provides instances with read-only access to the cluster_bucket through the instance profile.

 ### Elastic IP addresses

-To use elastic IP addresses, set `assign_elastic_ip` to `true` in config.yml, either in `instance_defaults` to affect all the instances in your cluster or individually on the separate instances as required.
-By default, this will allocate a new elastic ip address and assign it to the new instance.
+To use elastic IP addresses, set `assign_elastic_ip` to `true` in `config.yml`.
+Set it in `instance_defaults` to affect all the instances in your cluster or set it individually on the separate instances as required.
+By default, this setting allocates a new elastic IP address and assigns it to the new instance.

-To use an elastic IP address that has already been allocated but not yet assigned, use `elastic_ip: 34.252.55.252`, substituting in your allocated address.
+To use an elastic IP address that has already been allocated but not yet assigned, use `elastic_ip: 34.252.55.252`, substituting your allocated address.

 ### Instance profile (optional)